 When the goals are set and a company’s personality seems clear, designers go to the research work.
 This step is essential for all kinds of designer’s job, be it a logo or a mobile app.
 The research helps to immerse into the environment of the future brand and comprehend the peculiarities which may influence its success.

 First goes the market research.
 Designers dig out the information about the market and potential competitors.
 It’s good to learn from someone’s experience be it good or bad.
-Having the necessary data experts can create a unique and efficient logo and build a brand identity that will stand out the competition.
+Having the necessary data experts can create a unique and efficient logo and build a brand identity that will stand out from the competition.

-Designers and clients’ preferences should step aside to the needs of target audience.
+Designers and clients’ preferences should step aside to the needs of the target audience.
 A brand needs to make a good impression on its potential buyers or users to gain their trust.
-User research helps to get deeper into preferences and psychological peculiarities of the target audience.
+User research helps to get deeper into the preferences and psychological peculiarities of the target audience.

-The design is not a pure art.
+The design is not pure art.
 If you rely exceptionally on the sense of beauty and talent, there is a risk of failing the task.
 Research takes less time compared to doing the job over.